jake-bladt/tech-writing/191117-sometimes-devops-is-a-department.md

 A couple of lessons I got from _The Phoenix Project_ that may not have been intended:

-* Management generally won't change things until you're 90 days away from the company being dismantled for parts.
+* Management generally won't change things their own jobs are in immediate jeopardy.
+Radical changes won't happen until you're 90 days away from the company being dismantled and sold off in parts.
 * Unless you're a manager (or Brent,) you don't get a name.
 Some of us are just "Chris's developers."

+As harsh as these conclusions may sound, they're almost certainly true to your organization's management.
+Because DevOps is first and foremost a culture, it needs buy-in from the top if it's going to work and implementing DevOps in spite of upper management is a near-impossible task.

+On the other hand, imposing DevOps from the top isn't much easier.
+A lot of the core philosophies buck our basic instincts.
+Prioritizing ease-of-deployment over customer-facing features requires a kind of forward-thinking that modern corporatism with its focus on the next quarter's profits discourages.
+"Rush to failure" is a career-level trust-fall that most organizations haven't earned.
+"Be open and honest.
+Risk your job to make the company better.
+Management has your back." is up there with "We're from the government and we're here to help."